halfdoctor/snapshot-sequencer-validator/docs/REDIS_KEYS.md

 #### ActiveEpochs SET Pruning
 The `{protocol}:{market}:epochs:active` SET is pruned periodically by state-tracker to remove epochs older than 7 days.
 This prevents unbounded growth when TTL keeps getting refreshed.

+**TTL Behavior**:
+- TTL is only refreshed when adding NEW epochs (not when epoch already exists)
+- Event monitor checks if epoch was actually added before refreshing TTL
+- P2P gateway only sets TTL if missing (doesn't refresh on every add)
-**TTL Behavior**: TTL is only set when adding NEW epochs (not refreshed on every read).
-The set has a 24-hour TTL as a safety net, but relies on periodic pruning for cleanup.
+- The set has a 24-hour TTL as a safety net, but relies on periodic pruning for cleanup

 #### Legacy Queue Cleanup
-The `{protocol}:{market}:aggregation:queue` LIST is a legacy structure that may accumulate items.
-The cleanup script will warn if it exceeds 10K items.
-Consider running `cleanup_stale_queue.sh` to remove it if unused.
+The `{protocol}:{market}:aggregation:queue` LIST is a legacy structure that is not used by the active aggregation system (which uses Redis streams instead).

+**Automated Cleanup**: State-tracker automatically deletes this queue if it exceeds 10K items to prevent unbounded growth.
+The cleanup script will also warn about it if it exceeds the threshold.

 #### Size Monitoring
 State-tracker monitors Redis key sizes and logs warnings if they exceed thresholds: